lukiwieser/aave-liquidation-risk/README.md

 ### Summary

-Liquidations make up a relatively small number of all interactions on the Aave V2 protocol.
+We determined about 25k loans on the Aave V2 protocol.
-We determined about 25k loans on the protocol, of which half was paid back, and the other half still open.
+About half of the loans are paid back, and the other half are still open.
+Liquidations make up a relatively small number of all loans.

-Some asset pairs (collateral-dept) are more popular than others, and some are more risky than others.
+Some combinations of dept & collateral assets (asset pairs) are more popular than others, and some are more risky than others.

-There seems to be a correlation between liquidations and the price of cryptocurrencies, especially when the price drops strongly.
+There seems to be a correlation between liquidations and the price of Ethereum, especially when the price drops strongly.

 There is lots of potential for further research.
 Exploring interactions on Aave in more depth, such as borrowing behavior,